Record overcrowding again at Limerick hospital as 81 patients await bed

 ‘It’s what you’d expect after a natural disaster, not an ordinary Monday,’ says INMO

-Overcrowding at University Hospital Limerick has again hit record level, with 81 patients waiting for admission in its emergency department on Monday morning.
+Overcrowding at University Hospital Limerick has again hit record levels, with 81 patients waiting for admission in its emergency department on Monday morning.

 This is the third time this year the hospital has recorded the highest level of overcrowding of any Irish hospital, following previous spikes in April and July.